Your personal brand can play an integral part in your job-search process. Here's exactly what it is and how to establish your own.

 Practice, practice, practice!
 One of the perfect times to inject your personal brand into an interview is during some of the most common interview questions.
 Think: Can you tell me about yourself?
 What are your greatest strengths?
 What's your greatest achievement?
 Where do you see yourself in five years?
 What are you passionate about?

 Note your body language.
-It might sound odd, but interviewers — intentionally or not — consider your body language.
+It might sound odd, but interviewers and employers — intentionally or not — consider your body language.
 If you have your arms crossed, you're going to portray yourself as closed off.
 If you're slouched in your seat, your brand is going to look just plain sloppy.
 Keep these nonverbal cues in mind as you practice interviewing.

 Consider what you wear.
 First impressions are everything in job interviews, and your outfit choice has a lot to do with that.
 No, this doesn't mean you need to go buy an expensive, name-brand pantsuit, but you do want to walk into an interview feeling crisp, clean, and ready to go.

 Showcase your personality.
 Try not to let your nerves get the best of you and let your personality show.
-You don't want to joke around too much or act like you're catching up with an old friend, but don't be afraid to engage in small talk or reveal personal snippets about yourself.
+You don't want to joke around too much or act like you're catching up with an old friend, but don't be afraid to engage in interview small talk or reveal personal snippets about yourself.
 After all, most people want friendly co-workers, right?

 Believe it or not, all of these elements tie back to your personal brand — how you're representing and portraying yourself in an interview.
 By using each opportunity to highlight your personal brand, you'll be able to stand out from other candidates, flaunt your skills and experiences, and — fingers crossed! — score the job offer.